First published 2011. Republished with updated content June 2020.

 Canning/Preserving Chipotle Paste

 - Stick with this recipe and use the pressure canning method.
-Preserved this way, your salsa will last a good 2 years.
+Preserved this way, your paste will last a good 2 years.
 You can read more about pressure canning here.

 - Or you can add the juice of 2 limes to this recipe to further increase the acid level, and give it a water bath.
 Increasing the acid level in the chipotle paste is in keeping with food safety advice on the canning of low acid level foods like chillies and onions.
 The lime juice does add a tang to the recipe, but let’s face it, lime juice makes so many recipes taste better!
 If you are increasing this recipe, be sure to increase the amount of lime juice proportionately too.
 And, until I do a post on the water bath method, you can read more about that here!